bulkan/blog/content/express_for_django_ponies.md

 `npm install express`

-Remember `virtualenv` in Python to keep package versions seperate.
+Remember `virtualenv` in Python to keep package and Python versions seperate ?
+Node.js comes with `npm` that allows us to install packages locally per project.